wandadrizzle/100DAYSOFCODE/StartingOver2023.md

   3. What are JavaScript engines
   4. What ES version of JavaScript is Good for us

--w3schools.com | JS Tutorial
+- w3schools.com | JS Tutorial
+  - JS Introduction, Where To, Output, Statements, Syntax, Comments, Variables, Let, Const

--freecodecamp.org | JavaScript Algorithms and Data Structures course
+- freecodecamp.org | JavaScript Algorithms and Data Structures course
+  - I did the first 10 lessons of Basic JavaScript